benjspitler/benjspitler.github.io/egypt-ksa-cartopy.md

 ## Using cartopy to map  death sentences in Egypt and executions in Saudi Arabia

-### Maps of preliminary death sentences in Egypt by month
+### Maps of preliminary death sentences in Egypt

-Here, I used Python's cartopy package, along with matplotlib, to map the governorates where more and less preliminary death sentences were handed down:
+Here, I used Python's cartopy package, along with matplotlib, to map the governorates where more and less preliminary death sentences were handed down between 2011 and 2018:

 <img src="images/egypt-prelim-map.png?raw=true"/>